andrewrichardson701/Stockbase/README.md

 - Fulldump run and saved.
 - Adjustments made to various pages based on installation bash script.
 - Edit images button added back in to the stock edit page.
-- Login page is now working for the card reader, still needs a full test but now doesnt try to login when pressing any button.
+- Login page is now working for the card reader, still needs a full test but now doesn’t try to login when pressing any button.
 - MySQL scripts updated to add the needed info to the DB.
 - Bash script updated with some more prompts and fixed the first prompt with a case instead of else if.
 - Bash script now checks whether the base_url is correct and has some delay added in for the scripts to run.